MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Arguments:
 * AssetId (string) - The ID of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
 * FileName (string) - The name of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
-* Volume (int) - Optional.
+* Volume (integer) - Optional.
 A value between 0 and 100 for the loudness of the audio clip.
 0 is silent, and 100 is full volume.
 By default, the system volume is set to 100.

 Returns:
 * Result (string) - Returns a string with any errors related to this command.